_

 the 18-hour circle (marked by e.g. Gamma Draconis) is a horizontal

 line 40 degrees above the horizon.
-It is locally horizontal near the
+It is locally tangent to the

 I’ve found several on-line star-chart generation sites that get this